 There are a number of measures to deter employers from trying to work round the 12-week qualifying period.
 Where a temporary work agency or hirer is found to be in breach of this provision, the tribunal is also entitled to make an additional award of compensation of up to £5,000.

 Agency workers will also have the right to access the same collective facilities and amenities as permanent workers and to be informed of any relevant job vacancies with the hirer.
 If the hirer denies this, he may face a tribunal claim.
 Collective facilities and amenities include staff canteen, childcare and transport facilities.
-There is no qualifying period for this right to apply and agency workers will be entitled to this from their first day.

 Agency workers will also have the right to request information relating to terms and conditions, first from the temporary work agency and then from the hirer.
 This will help them to determine whether or not they are suffering any detriment on the grounds of their status.